-May I also thank you for continuous tips that I receive in the form of an email newsletter.
+May I also thank you for the continuous tips that I receive in the form of an email newsletter.
 Those are of great help as well, especially the ones about "how not to feel nervous on the interview" and "how to get the most from the LOMS" and other tips.

-I would like to ask you a question, and would highly appreciate if you could suggest how to endeavour it.
+I would like to ask you a question and would highly appreciate if you could suggest how to endeavour it.

-What is the best way to summarise / remember the case interview question?
+What is the best way to summarise/remember the case interview question?